Facilities and Resources

 Equipment and Instrumentation

-- Identified and de-identified HERON data is stored on a HP ProLiant DL560 Gen 8 server managed by Information Resources.
-The identified data server has four 6-core Intel Xeon E5-4617 2.90 GHz CPUs, 768 GB of memory, a 6.7 TB Fusion IO card, 839 GB of local hard disk storage, 1.8 TB of networked storage and a Dual port Qlogic 8GB Fiber-channel HBA controller.
-The de-identified data server has four 6-core Intel Xeon E5-4617 2.90 GHz CPUs, 512 GB of memory, a 4.5 TB Fusion IO card, 839 GB of local hard disk storage, and a Dual port Qlogic 8GB Fiber-channel HBA controller.
-HERON Application servers are virtualized SUSE Linux servers managed by Information Resources.
+- Identified and de-identified HERON data is stored on an HP ProLiant DL560 Gen 8 server managed by KUMC Information Resources.
+The identified data server has four 6-core Intel Xeon E5-4617 2.90 GHz CPUs, 512 GB of memory, a 6.7 TB Fusion IO card, 839 GB of local hard disk storage, 1.8 TB of networked storage and a Dual-port Qlogic 8GB Fiber-channel HBA controller.
+The de-identified data server has four 6-core Intel Xeon E5-4617 2.90 GHz CPUs, 768 GB of memory, a 4.5 TB Fusion IO card, 839 GB of local hard disk storage, and a Dual-port Qlogic 8GB Fiber-channel HBA controller.
+HERON Application servers are virtualized SUSE Linux servers managed by Information Resources

 - Our development and production instances of REDCap at KUMC are hosted on virtualized SUSE Linux servers managed by Information Resources.
 These virtualized servers' storage, processors and RAM can be dynamically assigned by Information Resources in response to utilization.
 Additional storage can be allocated from the campus XioTek Storage Area Network.